alok722/archived-portfolio/README.md

 # online_resume
-Its a website made using template.
 I have applied the knowledge of HTML,CSS,JS & Bootstrap.

 Link to view this WEB Page